Wiltzsu/grapplingtracker/README.md

 - **Technique Logging**: Record details about each technique practiced including description, category, etc.
 - **Training Session Management**: Log each training session with details such as duration, instructor, and location.
-- **Mobile Responsive**: Accessible on various devices, ensuring a seamless experience across platforms.
+- **Mobile Responsive**: Accessible on various devices, getting  a seamless experience across platforms.

 ## Getting Started